edgio-docs/edgio-docs/src/pages/guides/layer0_migration.md

 title: {{ PRODUCT }} Version 4.x Migration Guide
 ---

 This guide describes what you need to know when migrating from {{ PRODUCT }} version 1.x/2.x/3.x to version 4.x.
 Note that while your site continues to function on a version previous to 4.x at this time, versions older than 4.x are deprecated and we urge you to upgrade to 4.x to avoid any interruptions.
-The biggest key change is that 4.x sites now run on our Limelight network.
+The biggest key change is that 4.x sites now run on our {{ PRODUCT }} network.

 ## Node Version {/*node-version*/}

-With {{ PRODUCT }} v4, your app will run in Node v{{ NODE_VERSION }} when deployed to the {{ PRODUCT_NAME }} cloud.
-Therefore we highly suggest using Node v{{ NODE_VERSION }} for all development.
+With {{ PRODUCT }} v4, your app will run in Node.js version 14.x when deployed to the {{ PRODUCT }} cloud.
+Therefore we highly suggest using Node.js version 14.x for all development.
 All previous versions of Node are not supported and may cause instability in your application.

-If you do not have Node.js installed on your system, download and install it from the official [Node.js v{{ NODE_VERSION }} downloads](https://nodejs.org/dist/latest-v{{ NODE_VERSION }}/) page.
+If you do not have Node.js installed on your system, download and install it from the official [Node.js v14.x downloads](https://nodejs.org/dist/latest-v14.x/) page.
 Select the download that matches your operating system and run the installer.
 Note that the installer for Node.js will also install npm.

-If you are currently on a version of Node < v{{ NODE_VERSION }}, we recommend using `nvm` ([Node Version Manager](https://github.com/nvm-sh/nvm)) to switch between your current version and our supported version.
+If you are currently on a version of Node < v14.x, we recommend using `nvm` ([Node Version Manager](https://github.com/nvm-sh/nvm)) to switch between your current version and our supported version.
 This will help test and resolve any issues you may face during migration before deploying your site live on {{ PRODUCT }}.

 ## Upgrading Packages {/*upgrading-packages*/}

 You will need to upgrade to the latest {{ PRODUCT }} packages available on NPM.
 To upgrade your packages, you will need to install the latest version of the {{ PRODUCT }} CLI.
-You should install this globally using: `npm i -g {{ PACKAGE_NAME }}/cli`.
+You should install this globally using: `npm i -g @layer0/cli`.

 Once installed, change into your project’s directory.
 To install the latest {{ PRODUCT }} dependencies, run `layer0 use latest`.
 This will update `package.json` with the new {{ PRODUCT }} 4.x dependencies and scripts for building and deploying your site.